Carlo M. Cipolla: "The Basic Laws of Human Stupidity" (1976)

 Cipolla further refines his definition of "bandits" and "naïve people" by noting that members of these groups can either add to or detract from the general welfare, depending on the relative gains (or losses) that they cause themselves and society.
 A bandit may enrich himself more or less than he impoverishes society, and a naïve person may enrich society more or less than he impoverishes himself and/or allows himself to be impoverished.

-Graphically, this idea is represented by a line of slope -1, which bisects the second and fourth quadrants and intersects the y-axis at the origin.
-The naive people to the left of this line are thus "semi-stupid" because their conduct creates/allows a net drain of societal welfare; some bandits may fit this description as well, although many bandits such as sociopaths, psychopaths, and non-pathological "jerks" and amoralists may act with full knowledge of the net negative consequences to a society that they neither identify with nor care about.
+Graphically, this idea is represented by a line of slope -1, which bisects the first and third quadrants and intersects the y-axis at the origin (the first quadrant is the top left).
+The helpless people to the left of this line are thus "semi-stupid" because their conduct creates/allows a net drain of personal resources with a small effect on societal welfare; the bandits on the left of the line may fit this description as well, although many bandits such as sociopaths, psychopaths, and non-pathological "jerks" and amoralists may act with full knowledge of the net negative consequences to a society that they neither identify with nor care about.